qazxcdswe123/search-obsidian-in-google/README.md

 # Search Obsidian in Google

 ## What is this?
-This is a simple plugin that allows you to search Obsidian in Google.
+A simple plugin that allows you to search Obsidian in Google.

+- Features:
+  - Include excerpt in search result
+  - Fuzzy match
+  - Quick open in obsidian

-## How to use
+## How to use?
+### Quick Start
 1. Install [Chrome extension](https://chrome.google.com/webstore/detail/search-obsidian-in-google/dkefnggaipjamcbnjdlapgilhlaikbme) in Chrome. ([GitHub](https://github.com/qazxcdswe123/search-obsidian-browser-extension))
 2. Install [Obsidian Omnisearch](https://github.com/scambier/obsidian-omnisearch) plugin in Obsidian, configure the plugin as you like.
 3. Install [Search Obsidian in Google](https://github.com/qazxcdswe123/search-obsidian-in-google) plugin in Obsidian.
 You can now install directly from obsidian plugin store.